-- M. DRY STANDPIPE SYSTEM - A. Dry standpipe systems shall be the manual -dry type as defined by NFPA 14. - B. Each standpipe riser shall be installed with a UL listed 21/2 inch NST fire department hose valves with screw caps on each floor in an accessible, protected, and readily visible location in accordance with NFPA 14. - C. Each dry standpipe riser shall have a drain sized and located in accordance with NFPA 14.
-Each drain shall be piped outside the building in accordance with item 2.10.B of this section. - D. All dry piping shall be installed so that the entire system may be drained.
-The number of auxiliary drains shall be kept to a minimum. - E. All dry piping, hangers and fittings shall be galvanized. - F. Each dry standpipe shall be provided with an air and vacuum valve installed at the top of each riser.
-The air and vacuum valve shall be a 1 inch APCO Series 140 air and vacuum. valve, manufactured by Valve and Primer Corporation or approved equal. - N. PROTECION
+- Dry standpipe systems shall be the manual dry type as defined by NFPA 14. - Each standpipe riser shall be installed with a UL listed 21⁄2 inch NST fire department hose valves with screw caps on each floor in an accessible, protected, and readily visible location in accordance with NFPA 14. - Each dry standpipe riser shall have a drain sized and located in accordance with NFPA 14.
+Each drain shall be piped outside the building in accordance with the piping section which precedes this section. - All dry piping shall be installed so that the entire system may be drained.
+The number of auxiliary drains shall be kept to a minimum. - All dry piping, hangers and fittings shall be galvanized. - Each dry standpipe shall be provided with an air and vacuum valve installed at the top of each riser.
+The air and vacuum valve shall be a 1 inch APCO Series 140 Air and Vacuum Valve, manufactured by Valve and Primer Corporation or approved equal.